geelen/glenmaddern.com/src/lib/articles/css-modules.md

 .inProgress { /* all styles for In Progress */
 ```

 Notice that we don't use the word *Button* anywhere.
 Why would we?
-The file is already called *"submit-button.css"*.
+The file is already called *"submit-button.css"*, after all.
 In any other language, you don't have to prefix all your local variables with the name of the object they apply to, CSS should be no different.

 It's also worth mentioning that we're not "overriding" styles — each class has all the styles needed for that variant (more on that in a minute).
 And that we used camelCase for `.inProgress` for the sole reason that the syntax in JavaScript becomes a bit nicer.